LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
+- [09/21] ``RL for reaction channel'' was accepted by Mach.
+Learn.: Sci. and Tech. .
+Cheers!
 - [09/06] ``NeurVec'' was accepted by Sci.
 Reports.
 Cheers!
 - [06/19] ``Reproducing activation function'' was accepted by Comm Math Sci.
 Cheers!